-- 1. Copy the source code from Service Location Protocol (SLP) Lookup Service to the $work_dir/jmx_examples/Lookup/slp$.
-The files inside this directory should include:
+- Copy the source code contained in the Service Location Protocol (SLP) Lookup Service section and create corresponding files in the work_dir/jmx_examples/Lookup/slp directory.
+The files inside this directory should then include the following: - README - Server.java - Client.java - 2.
+Open the .java files, in your IDE or text editor.

-- README

-- Server.java

-- Client.java

-- 2. Open the . java files, in your IDE or text editor.